openedx/edx-documentation/en_us/enterprise_api/source/api_reference/reference.rst

-* **/v2/enterprise-catalogs** - You can make GET calls to the ``/enterprise-catalogs`` endpoint to get a list of all the enterprise course catalogs.
-Note that this is not currently filtered to show only those available to your organization.
-That functionality will be added in an upcoming release.
+* **/v2/enterprise-catalogs** - You can make GET calls to the ``/enterprise-catalogs`` endpoint to get a list of all the enterprise course catalogs that are available to your organization.

-* **/v2/enterprise-catalogs/{catalog_uuid}** - You can make GET calls to the ``/enterprise-catalogs/{catalog_uuid}`` endpoint to get a list of all the content in a specified course catalog.
+* **/v2/enterprise-catalogs/{catalog_uuid}** - You can make GET calls to the ``/enterprise-catalogs/{catalog_uuid}`` endpoint to get a list of all the active courses in a specified course catalog.
+Active courses are courses that are currently open for enrollment or that will open for enrollment in the future.
 For details, see :ref:`enterprise_catalogs_catalogID Endpoint`.

 ============
 V1 Endpoints